geobrowser/geogenesis/docs/pages.md

 Blocks are "owned" by a parent entity, so only the parent entity can completely delete a block.
 We should also cascade update all pages that reference the block that was deleted.

 _Note: Right now this is all only enforced by Geo Genesis' UI.
-There is no mechanism for enforcing this behavior in the protocol itself._
+There is no mechanism for enforcing this behavior in the protocol itself._ **Additionally, right now Geo Genesis does not have a way to tranclude blocks into other pages from the UI, so handling cascading block deletions isn't a large concern.**

 <br/>